Posted: Tue 27th Feb 2024

 Grow your business

-Markets can be unpredictable, so having all your eggs in one basket isn’t ideal.
-Diversifying what you offer and how you deliver it can not only increase your business’s value and reach, but also make you less reliant on specific markets or revenue streams.
-It helps to have fingers in different pies.
+Markets can be hard to predict, so having all your eggs in one basket isn’t ideal.
+Make what you offer more diverse and you can increase your business's value and reach.
+You're also less dependent on specific markets or revenue streams.

 Generating ideas for new products or services

-You may already have a germ of an idea for a new product or service you’d like to develop.
-But equally you might know you want to extend your offering without having answered the tiny little question of what with.
+You may already have some product ideas in mind.
+Or perhaps you've worked out how to develop new services.
+But equally you might know you want to extend your offering without having answered the question of what with.

-Either way, it’s helpful to go through an idea-generation process.
-It’s what will flesh out and improve your initial concept.
-Or, if you’ve yet to have any noteworthy brainwaves, it’ll get some mental sparks flying.
+Either way, it's helpful to go through an idea generation process.
+This will flesh out and improve your initial concept.
+If you're yet to have any noteworthy brainwaves, it'll get some mental sparks flying.

 Think about your expertise

-Mine for any experiences or talents that could inform your new products.
-Ask yourself what knowledge you have that others might find valuable and what people most often compliment you or your business on.
+Which of your experiences or talents could inform your new products?
+What knowledge do you have that other people might find valuable?
+What do people compliment you or your business on most?

 Identify gaps in the market

 Are you aware of any barriers that stop people accessing your business?
-Have you picked up on any trends that will help you predict impending shifts in customer needs?
+Have you recognised any trends that will help you predict what customers will need next?

 Talk to existing customers

-Hopefully you have a good relationship with your customers and they’re open with you about what they want.
-But, to delve a little deeper, a more formal kind of market research is in order – because the ‘why’ will be as important as the ‘what’ in the development process.
+Hopefully, you have a good relationship with your customers and they're open with you about what they want.
+But, to delve a little deeper, you need to do more formal market research.

 Reach out to potential new customers